 Largemouth bass are numerous in lots of places and they can be caught using a variety of fishing methods and catching big bass on topwater is at the top of the list.
 One of the most enjoyable ways is by using a soft hollow body top-water frog.
 These baits often lead to explosive bites as bass come up from below the baits and “blow up” on them.
 Here are some tips anglers can use to get in on this exciting fishing action this season.

 Shallow cover areas are prime “froggin’” locations.
 Wild rice, lily pads, and pencil reeds are among the most productive shallow cover areas for fishing frogs.
 Additionally, anglers will also catch bass on frogs near docks, boat lifts, and a long fallen timber.

 “Froggin’” has become a very popular bass fishing method in recent years, and tackle manufacturers have responded as many now make this popular lure.
 Regardless of the brand chosen, I narrow my color selections to just two patterns.
 I like frogs featuring either a white belly or a dark brown or black belly.
 Shallow bass are looking up as the bait passes overhead and so belly color is the most important color, in my opinion, and it seems like one of those two patterns will produce most days.

 A final equipment key is to use a braided line.
-My choice is 65-pound XTCB 8 Braid as this line’s Teflon coating allows for lone casts, and the line’s zero-stretch characteristic allows for solid hooksets at long distances and, again, the line has the strength needed to land big fish from heavy cover.
+My choice is the 65-pound XTCB 8 Braid as this line’s Teflon coating allows for lone casts, and the line’s zero-stretch characteristic allows for solid hooksets at long distances and, again, the line has the strength needed to land big fish from heavy cover.

 When targeting the big bass on topwater in the shallows with frogs, I often start by making long casts and using steady retrieves, though I often experiment with retrieve speed until I find one the bass prefer.

 Another tip is to keep track of where bites come from in cover as an observant angler can quickly establish a “pattern” that can be duplicated in other, but similar areas of the lake.